21. Periodic boundary condition in a quantum dot in FD-SOI

 mesh = Mesh(scaling, file)

 To simulate conveyor-belt shuttling, we apply a phase-modulated sinusoidal voltage to all gates arranged along the shuttling direction.
-Concretely, the potential applied to the gate \(A_i\) is given by:
+Concretely, boundary conditions are enforced such that the potential \(\varphi(\mathbf{r})\) at the surface \(\Sigma_j\) corresponding to the gate \(A_j\) is given by:

 # Define gate biases